diarmuidw/PythonBook/Chapter5.md

 After executing the query, we call the `commit()` method to save the changes to the database.

 Overall, querying a database using Python is a powerful tool for managing data within applications.
-By using SQL statements, we can easily retrieve and modify data from a variety of databases.# Chapter 5: Working with Databases in Python
+By using SQL statements, we can easily retrieve and modify data from a variety of databases.

 # Data Management using ORM